peteroupc/MailLib/docs/PeterO.Mail.Message.md

 A Message object created from the given MailTo URI.
 Returs null if  <i>uri</i>
  is null, is syntactically invalid, or is not a MailTo URI.

 <a id="Generate"></a>
+### Generate

+    public string Generate();

+Generates this message's data in text form.The generated message will have only Basic Latin code points (U+0000 to U+007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).

+The following applies to the following header fields: From, To, Cc, Bcc, Reply-To, Sender, Resent-To, Resent-From, Resent-Cc, Resent-Bcc, and Resent-Sender.
+If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to `me@[header-name]-address.invalid` as the address (a `.invalid` address is a reserved address that can never belong to anyone).
+(An xception is that the Resent-* header fields may appear more than nce.)
+The generated message should always have a From header field.

+If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field).

+When encoding the message's body, if the message has a text content type ("text/*"), the line breaks are a CR byte (carriage return, 0x0d) followed by an LF byte (line feed, 0x0a), CR alone, or LF alone.
+If the message has any other content type, only CR followed by LF is considered a line break.

+<b>Return Value:</b>

+The generated message.

+<b>Exceptions:</b>

+ * PeterO.Mail.MessageDataException:
+The message can't be generated.

+<a id="GenerateBytes"></a>
 ### GenerateBytes

     public byte[] GenerateBytes();